yicenma/tswd-portfolio/README.md

 - Part 2: Working with Flourish

 ## Assignment 3&4: [Critique by Design](critique-by-design.md)
-Coming Soon!

 ## Final project
 There are 3 parts of the final project.
-Coming Soon!

 [Part I](final-project-part-one.md)